-This small Kansas town was born as a stage coach stop in 1857.
-However, it wasn’t until three years later than the town received its name.
+This small Kansas town was born as a stagecoach stop in 1857.
+However, it wasn’t until three years later that the town received its name.
 “Abilene” is a Biblical word that means “city of the plains.”
 This name was appropriate for a town in the middle of the Kansas prairie.
 The town shifted from a stagecoach stop to a railroad town in 1867 with the advent of the Kansas Pacific Railway.
 Since then, it has been home to notable residents such as President Eisenhower.
-If the historic significance of the town doesn’t draw you, the interesting architecture, museums and theater are sure to!
+If the historic significance of the town doesn’t draw you, the interesting architecture, museums and theater are sure to.

 Atchison is most famous for being the birthplace of Amelia Earhart.
 If you visit in July, you’ll be able to experience the town’s Amelia Earhart festival!
 Of course, there is plenty to do all year round.
-If you want to experience Amelia mania at any time of year, you can visit her childhood home, which was constructed by her grandfather in the 1860s.
+If you want to experience Amelia's mania at any time of year, you can visit her childhood home, which her grandfather constructed in the 1860s.
 Other attractions include the Atchison Country Historical Society Museum and the Atchison Rail Museum.
-Be sure to check out the many historic homes, as well!
+Be sure to check out the many historic homes, as well.

-Long before European settlers found the location of Hays, it was an important convergence of Arapaho, Kiowa, and Pawnee territory.
+Long before European settlers found the location of Hays, it was an important convergence of the Arapaho, Kiowa, and Pawnee territories.
 Today, this town is one of the most significant in Kansas.
-It’s a college town, and it is home to some of the best cultural institutions in the state.
+It’s a college town and home to some of the best cultural institutions in the state.
 Hays is the location of Fort Hays State University, North Central Kansas Technical College, and the Kansas State University agricultural research center.
 It also features American and German cultural events at various institutions and around the holidays.

 Cottonwood Falls is home to about a thousand citizens.
 This small town is a beautiful place to visit and enjoy!
 Here, you will find five National Register of Historic Places listings, including the Cottonwood River Bridge and four historic buildings.
 The scenery of the town is perfectly charming!
 The regal old courthouse looks down the street of the historic business district, and the natural environs of the town are lush and wild.

 This small Kansas town isn’t very far from Topeka.
 In fact, it’s the perfect day trip from Kansas’ capital city!
-Naturally, it is a popular place for city people to tour for a taste of the small town life.
+Naturally, it is a popular place for city people to tour for a taste of small town life.
 If you visit, you’ll find a well-manicured community with welcoming businesses and beautiful places to stroll along the river.
-You can also take a walk through the historic district, where you can see interesting sights like the Post Office Oak, which once served as the community mail box!
+You can also take a walk through the historic district to see interesting sights like the Post Office Oak, which once served as the community mailbox.